m3g/JuliaNotes.jl/docs/src/publish_docs.md

 with the name `DOCUMENTER_KEY`.

-**4. If something went wrong with the deployment of the docs of a previous version:**
+## Deployment of the docs of a previous version

 I went to the registered commit, which always have the following information, for example: